-According to the indictment, Clark allegedly conspired with his paralegal, Eric Liebman, to defraud mortgage creditors and guarantors, such as Fannie Mae, who were holding mortgage notes on properties that were to be foreclosed.
+According to the indictment, the former Tampa attorney allegedly conspired with his paralegal, Eric Liebman, to defraud mortgage creditors and guarantors, such as Fannie Mae, who were holding mortgage notes on properties that were to be foreclosed.

-The indictment claims Clark and Liebman falsely represented to distressed homeowners facing foreclosure that they would negotiate with the mortgage creditors to prevent their properties from being foreclosed if the homeowners gave their warranty deeds to an entity Leibman controlled.
+The indictment claims that the accused party falsely represented to distressed homeowners facing foreclosure that they would negotiate with the mortgage creditors to prevent their properties from being foreclosed if the homeowners gave their warranty deeds to an entity that the paralegal man controlled.
 The pair reportedly convinced the homeowners to pay them rent or agree to put their property up for sale.

-In order to continue to collect rent or profit from the sale of the properties, Clark allegedly filed fraudulent bankruptcy petitions in the homeowners’ names to prevent the mortgage creditors from foreclosing the properties.
-In some cases, Clark allegedly filed multiple bankruptcy petitions in the names of the homeowners.
+In order to continue to collect rent or profit from the sale of the properties, the indicted allegedly filed fraudulent bankruptcy petitions in the homeowners’ names to prevent the mortgage creditors from foreclosing the properties.
+In some cases, he allegedly filed multiple bankruptcy petitions in the names of the homeowners.
 It is not currently known how many victims were caught up in the alleged scheme.